Srishti-Ahlawat/cicd/README.md

 This structure enables seamless promotion of infrastructure changes from non-production environments to production environments, ensuring consistency and reducing the risk of environment-specific issues.

-### 5. **Destroy Stage (Optional)**

-The pipeline also supports destroying infrastructure.
-A separate destroy workflow can be triggered manually when infrastructure resources need to be torn down.
-This is useful for managing short-lived environments or for cleaning up unused resources in non-production environments.

 ### Triggering the Pipeline

 The CI/CD pipeline is triggered automatically in the following scenarios: